 How To Sharpen Cleanly in Photoshop Without White or Black Edging

 When we sharpen our images in Photoshop, the software looks for edges throughout our image, and attempts to exaggerate those edges.
 By doing so this gives the effect of sharpening.
 However, the downside of that is that we often end up with black or white edging around certain objects, the stronger the sharpening effect.
 We can always mask out these areas but there is a quicker, more accurate way.

-Don’t forget, you can download the actions that will do ths for you when you sign up to our photography tutorial newsletter.
-You also get a 2 hour beginner’s Photoshop course for free.
+Don’t forget, you can download the actions that will do this for you when you sign up for our photography tutorial newsletter.
+You also get a 2-hour beginner’s Photoshop course for free.
 Sign up here: Beginner’s Photoshop Course